• Skip to main content

 • Combine the sugar, water, and almond extract in a small saucepan and bring to a simmer over medium heat, stirring to dissolve the sugar.
 Remove from the heat and let cool.

-• Place toasted almonds shallow bowl or pie pan and set aside.
+• Place almonds in a shallow bowl or pie pan and set aside.

 • In the bowl of a stand mixer fitted with the beater attachment, or with a hand mixer, beat butter, sugar, almond flour, and salt until well combined, about 2 minutes.
 Add almond extract and egg and beat until creamy.
 Place in refrigerator while you prepare the croissants.
 If making ahead, refrigerate and use within one week.
 If refrigerating, bring to room temp before assembling the croissants.